 - establish a dialogue between local communities, non-profit organizations, business and the authorities in order to ensure effective engagement of civil society in decision making on issues of high social significance;

 - provide financial, counselling and technical assistance to the joint technical initiatives in the field.

 Intermediate Outcomes: 60 applications were received from Belarusian rural areas at the open call phase of the Project.
 The winners – 12 pilot sites (each application representing one or two rural councils) – were identified.

-For the representatives of authorities and non-profit organizations of the participating settlements, visits to regions of Poland and Belarus were arranged to study their experience in local development.
+85 representatives of authorities and non-profit organizations of the participating rural areas, visited regions of Poland, Ukraine and Belarus and studies their experience in local development.

 Points of Contact: